vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-agent-event-endpoint.md

 ---
 title: Agent Event Endpoint
 excerpt: 'Send events from a RCS chatbot (A2P Agent) to a end user.
-Emulate real user behaviour by sending displayed notifications and composing events with the RCS chatbot. '
+Emulate real user behaviour by sending displayed notifications and composing events with the RCS chatbot.'
 ---
 The agent event endpoint provides operations for sending events from the agent to the user.